The Lavatories Are Now Available

 Surprising Facts about Aircraft Lavatories

-- They're called "lavatories."
-But no one bathes in them, and regional airlines are doing away with water for the hand-washing basins.
+- They're called "lavatories." even though no one bathes in them.
+Regional airlines in the U.S. are doing away with water for the hand-washing basins.
 More here

 - Airlines aren't required to provide them.
 More here